 Want to know more about the benefits of dog companionship?
 Read our top 10 reasons a senior should adopt a senior dog.

 Adopting a senior mutt is easy!
 Here’s how.

-- If you are 62+ years of age, complete our Seniors for Seniors Adoption Questionnaire.
+- If you are 62+ years of age, please email firstname.lastname@example.org for a Seniors for Seniors Adoption Questionnaire.